Mindgamesnl/Efteling/README.md

 # Efteling.js
-A javascript ui for the efteling
+A javascript wrapper for the efteling API

 The efteling.js project is not maintained by the efteling.